 We may share information as discussed below, but we won’t sell it to advertisers or other third parties.

 Other applications.
-You can also give third parties access to your information and account – for example, via Blomp APIs.
+You can also give third parties access to your information and account – for example, via Blomp APIs, Apple iCloud or others.
 Just remember that their use of your information will be governed by their privacy policies and terms.